 OREO represents assets acquired through, or in lieu of, foreclosure.
 The amounts reported as OREO are supported by recent appraisals, with the appraised values adjusted, where applicable, for expected transaction fees likely to be incurred upon sale of the property.
-We incur recurring expenses relating to OREO in the form of maintenance, taxes, insurance and legal fees, among others, until the OREO parcel is disposed.
+We incur recurring expenses relating to OREO in the form of maintenance, taxes, insurance, and legal fees, among others, until the OREO parcel is disposed.
 While disposition efforts with respect to our OREO are generally ongoing, if these properties are appraised at lower-than-expected values or if we are unable to sell the properties at the prices for which we expect to be able to sell them, we may incur additional losses.

-The amount of lost interest for non-accrual loans was \$0.1 million and \$0.1 million for the three months ended March 31, 2021 and 2020, respectively.
+The amount of lost interest for non-accrual loans was \$0.1 million for each of the three months ended June 30, 2021 and 2020, respectively.
+For the six months ended June 30, 2021 and 2020, the amount of lost interest for non-accrual loans was \$0.1 million.

-We had \$4.0 million in non-performing assets as of March 31, 2021 compared to \$4.3 million as of December 31, 2020.
-The decrease in our non-performing assets was primarily related to the sale of the final OREO, resulting in a decrease of \$0.2 million, and other immaterial paydowns on non-accrual loans.
+We had \$3.1 million in non-performing assets as of June 30, 2021 compared to \$4.3 million as of December 31, 2020.
+The decrease in our non-performing assets was primarily related to the sale of the final OREO, resulting in a decrease of \$0.2 million, and the payoffs of a \$0.4 million loan in our Commercial and Industrial portfolio and a \$0.5 million loan in our Owner-Occupied CRE portfolio.